Yanwensiyi/NetEaseCloudMusicDecrypt/README.md

 All you need to do is compile this project into an executable file, then simply run it.
 It will prompt you what to do next.

+**Note**

+It only works for cache files,not downloaded files(.ncm files).
+You may need to play the downloaded music and find its cache file in cache directories,and use this program again.